Boldenone: Pharmacodynamics

 Like other AAS, boldenone is an agonist of the androgen receptor (AR).
 The activity of boldenone is mainly anabolic, with a low androgenic potency.
 Boldenone will increase nitrogen retention, protein synthesis, increases appetite and stimulates the release of erythropoietin in the kidneys.
-Boldenone was synthesized in an attempt to create a long-acting injectable metandienone, for androgen deficiency disorders.
-Boldenone acts similar to metandienone with fewer adverse androgenic effects.
-Although commonly compared to nandrolone, boldenone lacks progesterone receptor interaction and associated progestogenic side effects.

 Chemistry

 Boldenone, also known as Δ1-testosterone, 1-dehydrotestosterone, or androsta-1,4-dien-17β-ol-3-one, is a naturally occurring androstane steroid and a derivative of testosterone.
 It is specifically testosterone with a double bond between the C1 and C2 positions.
 A related compound is quinbolone, the 17-cyclopentenyl enol ether of boldenone.